rgwilton/rfc8407bis/draft-ietf-netmod-rfc8407bis.md

    example of such a module is documented in {{Section 5.2 of ?RFC9132}}.

    An IANA-maintained module may use the "identityref" data type (e.g., {{?RFC8675}}) or an enumeration data type (e.g., {{?RFC9108}}).
-Consistent with {{sec-fve}}, the default recommendation is to use an enumeration data type.
-The decision about which type to use is left to the module designers and should be made based upon specifics related to the intended use of the IANA-maintained module.
+See {{sec-fve}} for a guidance on which data type to use.
+The decision about which type to use should be made based upon specifics related to the intended use of the IANA-maintained module.
    For example, identities are useful if the registry entries are organized hierarchically, possibly including multiple inheritances.